UPS pre-orders 125 Tesla electric semi-trucks, largest order yet

-DETROIT (Reuters) - United Parcel Service Inc (UPS.N) said on Tuesday it is buying 125 Tesla Inc (TSLA.O) all-electric semi-trucks, the largest order for the big rig so far, as the package delivery company expands its fleet of alternative-fuel vehicles.
+DETROIT, Dec 19 (Reuters) - United Parcel Service Inc said on Tuesday it is buying 125 Tesla Inc all-electric semi-trucks, the largest order for the big rig so far, as the package delivery company expands its fleet of alternative-fuel vehicles.

 The Tesla trucks will cost around $200,000 each for a total order of about $25 million.
 UPS expects the semi-trucks, the big rigs that haul freight along America’s highways, will have a lower total cost of ownership than conventional vehicles, which run about $120,000.

-Tesla has received pre-orders from such major companies as Walmart (WMT.N), fleet operator J.B.
-Hunt Transport Services Inc (JBHT.O) and food service distributor Sysco Corp (SYY.N)
+Tesla has received pre-orders from such major companies as Walmart, fleet operator J.B.
+Hunt Transport Services Inc and food service distributor Sysco Corp

-Prior to UPS, the largest single pre-order came from PepsiCo Inc (PEP.N), for 100 trucks.
+Prior to UPS, the largest single pre-order came from PepsiCo Inc, for 100 trucks.

 UPS said it has provided Tesla with real-world routing information as part of its evaluation of the vehicle’s expected performance.